BlueBrain/CoreNeuron/README.md

 ```

 [This tutorial](https://github.com/nrnhines/ringtest) provide more information for parallel runs and performance comparison.

+:warning: :warning: :warning: **In a recent update the command line interface was updated, so please update your scripts accordingly if necessary!**

+:warning: :warning: :warning: **Some details on the new interface:**

+**The new command line interface is based on CLI11.
+All the previous options are still supported but they are organized in subcommands.
+You can find more details by running `coreneuron_exec --help-all`.**

+**Also multiple character options with single dash (e.g. `-gpu`) are not supported anymore.
+All multiple characters options require a double dash now (e.g. `--gpu`).**

+**Since commands are now organized in subcommands, to access a certain parameter it might be necessary to include in the command line a certain keyworld first.**

+**For example to use the `-d` option, one must enter in the `input` subcommands first by using the `input` keyword first:**
+**`coreneuron_exec -d /path/to/model/built/by/neuron` becomes `coreneuron_exec input -d /path/to/model/built/by/neuron`**

+**Multiple options in a certain subcommand section can be specifying the keyword only once: `coreneuron_exec --mpi input -d /path/to/model -f /path/to/filesdat/file.dat`**

 In order to see the command line options, you can use: